-- 74. Upon information and belief, Lambda made the same or similar misrepresentations prior to Mr. Kernan signing his ISA in April 2019.
-Knowing that Lambda only got paid if he obtained employment was important to his decision to attend the school. - 75.
+- 62. Ms. Nguyen read this statement on Lambda's website prior to enrolling.
+Knowing that Lambda only got paid if she obtained employment was important to her decision to attend the school. - 63.
 But in reality, Lambda packaged and sold its ISAs to investors long before students obtained employment.
-Lambda did not disclose this fact to students until public reporting exposed it. - 76.
+Lambda did not disclose this fact to students until public reporting exposed it. - 64.
 In May 2019, Lambda privately told investor Y Combinator: "Currently we sell some income share agreements to hedge funds."
 Ex.
-A at 2.
+A at 2. - 65.
+In 2019, Lambda partnered with Edly, a digital marketplace that helps schools sell ISAs to accredited investors. - 66.
+According to an August 26, 2019 report in Wired, "For about half of the ISAs, the company sells the rights to a portion of its returns to investors; in return, it gets cash up front."34